 Tanners End Mission.
 Bull Lane, Edmonton

 This was where my mother met my father, Leonard Clarke.

-The photo is of the rear of the school taken from the right-hand-side as you would look from the front of the building.
-The small white building in the foreground is of the metalwork hut and behind that would have stood the woodwork hut.
+The above photo is of the rear of the school taken from the right-hand-side looking from the front of the building.
+The small white building in the foreground is the metalwork hut and behind that would have stood the woodwork hut.
 If you followed the road in the foreground to the right it would have lead you to the school sports ground and the school dinner canteen.

 Edmonton Green, showing Wraggs the chemist, and Dales department store

 Aerial photo in the effects of Ena Cole.

 The Cenotaph, Edmonton Green

 Photo courtesy of Frank Clarke - detail from a larger photograph, c1960.

 Klingers stocking factory, Edmonton c1960.
 Photo courtesy of Frank Clarke.